 Creating a Simple Survey Form

 Typing the following in the survey worksheet of a workbook with an appropriate settings worksheet will result in a simple survey.
+This example form uses several optional columns (clause and condition) in addition to the required columns.

 Creating a Simple Survey Example Form